Enrique Maluenda: Political career

 Maluenda supported Augusto Pinochet's campaign to remain president during the 1988 plebiscite.

 In 2012, Maluenda joined the Union Demócrata Independiente, a Chilean rightist political party.

 Personal life

 Maluenda's first marriage occurred at the age of 19.
 The couple had two children; his wife later died.

 In 1962, Maluenda met Mercedes Ramírez Quiroz.
 She came from a family of firemen, which included her brothers.
 Maluenda became a volunteer fireman himself.
 In 2012, he commemorated fifty years as a fireman.
 At the time, he was still a member of the unit Segunda Compañía de Bomba Lo Espejo.

 Maluenda and Ramírez Quiroz married in 1973 and had three children.

 Health problems and death

 In his later years, Maluenda's health declined.
-He had facial paralysis in 2004, a liver transplat in 2006, and a pacemaker inserted in 2010.
+He had facial paralysis in 2004, a liver transplant in 2006, and a pacemaker inserted in 2010.
 He died on 22 October 2023, at the age of 88.